temporalio/sdk-php/README.md

 $ composer require temporal/sdk
 ```

-Make sure to install [RoadRunner](https://github.com/spiral/roadrunner) to enable workflow and activity consumption in your PHP workers.
+Make sure to install [RoadRunner](https://github.com/spiral/roadrunner) to enable Workflow and Activity consumption in your PHP Workers.

 ## Usage